revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/EF.md

 ---

-28. How Can You Enhance The Performance Of Entity Framework?
+28. How can you enhance the performance of Entity Framework?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)